ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

 In the example above, the `<Main />` content will not render until our store has been successfully updated with the rehydration state.

-Alternatively you could create a simple component to wrap your application and ensure that state rehydration is completed prior to rendering the entire app.
+Alternatively you could create a simple component to wrap your entire application, ensuring that state rehydration has completed prior to rendering it.

 ```javascript
 import { useStoreRehydrated } from 'easy-peasy';